ktarrant/lazarus-walkthrough/book/src/chapter-1.md

 {{#include ./pokemon/fuecoco.md}}

+Next, stock up on Pokeballs at the PokeMart.
+I like to catch new Pokemon whenever they come up.
-Once your partner is registered, stock up on Potions and Antidotes from the pop-up kiosk beside the annex.
-The road between Acrisia City and Jusmail Town is packed with Bug Catchers and status-spamming hikers, so bring Flying or Fire coverage if possible (or plan extra antidotes when choosing Popplio/Froakie).
+The road between Acrisia City and Jusmail Town is all the way on the left and down.

-The moment you cross the stained-glass archway you’ll enter Jusmail proper—heal at the Pokémon Center, grab the regional map from the Tourist NPC, and prepare for the scripted rival encounter near the fountain.
+## Bronze Fields
+Catch Pokemon and fight trainers on this path.
+On the way, you will find the delivery man being attacked and help him.
+Once you win, you can bring the package back to the Prof.
+When you have returned the package, you can continue south to Jusmail Town.

+{{#include ./encounters/bronze-fields-north.md}}